-(j) Investments in Associates
+(i) Investments in associates

 The Group's investment in its associates is accounted for using the equity method of accounting in the consolidated financial statements and at cost in a subsidiary company.
 The associates are entities over which the Group has significant influence and that are neither subsidiaries nor joint ventures.